 The day was one of unusual quietness, as the lively pair, who generally kept the house full of music, were now supposed to be away in humiliation and disgrace.
 All regretted that the punishment had to be inflicted and the children made to realize their naughtiness in thus running away, and all were looking forward to the hour of six o'clock with pleasant anticipation.
 When it arrived word was sent to the children that their hours of imprisonment were over, and that they were to present themselves in the library.
 Quick and prompt was the response, and noisily and hurriedly the two darlings came rushing down the stairs, followed by Mary.
-They were arrayed in their most beautiful apparel, and were evidently prepared by their nurse to go with her for a walk at all, as Mary has been with us all day and has told us lovely stories."
+They were arrayed in their most beautiful apparel, and were evidently prepared by their nurse to go with her for a walk.